 Luuk van der Wielen

 Prof.dr.ir.
-Luuk A.M. van der Wielen (Amsterdam, 16-06-1964) was appointed Director of the Bernal Institute at the University of Limerick, Ireland in February 2017, and Bernal Professor for Biosystems Engineering and Design.
+Luuk A.M. van der Wielen (Amsterdam, 16-06-1964) holds a MSc degree in Chemical Engineering from Twente University (Netherlands), and a PhD degree (with honours) from Delft University of Technology (TUD).
+Since February 2017, he is Director of the Bernal Institute at the University of Limerick, Ireland, and Bernal Professor for Biosystems Engineering and Design.
 The Bernal Institute is a 450 p, €150+m research institute on structured materials characterisation, design and manufacturing, especially focusing on solving grand challenges in Health, Energy and the Environment.
 As Distinguished Professor in Biobased Economy (nowadays parttime) at TU Delft’s Dept. of Biotechnology (www.bt.tudelft.nl ), he headed the Bioprocess Engineering Section effectively from 1998 until 2017.
 The activities of the section were ranked as excellent by consecutive national research evaluations and have resulted in several spin-off companies.
 His personal research interests include thermodynamics for bioprocesses, bioseparation/-conversion technologies, multifunctional bioreactors, miniaturized (‘on-chip’), high-throughput technology for rapid process development, analysis and development of (bio)renewables production systems, and their societal impacts.
-The last Google Scholar count shows over 300 publications and patents as of july 2019 (5484 citations; H-index 38), but more importantly, almost 50 PhD, 75 PDEng and over 100 MSc students have graduated under his supervision.
+The last Google Scholar count shows over 350 publications and patents as of July 2020 (6070 citations; H-index 40), but more importantly, almost 50 PhD, 75 PDEng and over 100 MSc students have graduated under his supervision.

 He was since 2004 director of BE-BASIC (www.be-basic.org), the globally operating private-public research organisation for Biobased Sustainable Industrial Chemistry & Energy, which is based in The Netherlands with hubs in South East Asia and Brazil, and a cumulative budget exceeding 250 M€.
 BE-BASIC executes a R&D, training and innovation program in the field of industrial and environmental biotechnology, via a consortium of 50 academia and industries.
 He initiated the multi purpose pilot facility (www.bpf.eu, ~ M€ 80).
 In 2012, he coordinated the Netherlands’ Bioenergy and Biochemicals Innovation plan under the new Dutch Topsector Policy (budget exceeding 1 billion euro), and was appointed in the 1st Board of Directors of Foundation TKI-BBE.
 During 2014-17, he chaired BioPort Holland (aviation industry and government group) to help shape the Dutch policy and market towards more sustainable aviation.
 In 2007, he joined (part-time) Royal Dutch Shell as Principal Scientist Biotechnology.
 He was Visiting Professor at the Univ.
 San Carlos, Philippines until 2008; and 2009-‘13 at Univ. of Technology Malaysia.